richmahn/en_tn/dan/front/intro.md

 #### Who wrote the Book of Daniel? ####

 Daniel was a Jewish governmental official in Babylon during the exile.
-He may have written the book himself or at least the original parts of the book.
-At a later time, these parts may have been put together the way we have them now..
+He may have written the book himself.
+Or he may have written the parts of the book and someone put them together at a later time in the form that we have now.

 ## Part 2: Important Religious and Cultural Concepts ##

 #### Why is there a missing week in Daniel's prophecy? ####

-There is much speculation regarding Daniel's "missing week."
+There is much speculation regarding Daniel's "missing week" in 9:24-27.
 It is best for translators to allow this mystery to remain in the text.
 (See: [[rc://en/ta/man/translate/writing-apocalypticwriting]])

 #### When do the seventy weeks begin? ####

 An exact date for the beginning of the prophecy of the seventy weeks is unknown.
 The timeline begins when a decree is issued to rebuild the city of Jerusalem, but there were several decrees that allowed this to happen.

 #### Who was Darius the Mede? ####